mg931/android-mvp/README.md

 4. **ProvidedModelOps** (Model Operations Permitted to Presenter)

 **Advantages of MVP**
+* ### Testing
-* MVP is particularly useful for Android when test coverage is a high priority.
+MVP is particularly useful for Android when test coverage is a high priority.
 The interfaces in this structure are easy to mock using only JUnit (heavy test frameworks like Robolectric are useful but not necessary).
+* ### Managing Activity/Fragment Life-cycle
-* Managing state and asynchonous operations can quickly evolve into a nightmare if you write all your code inside an Activity or Fragment (the direction most Android tutorials push you in).
+* Managing state and asynchonous operations can quickly evolve into a nightmare if you write all your code inside an Activity or Fragment (the direction most Android tutorials seem to push you in).
 To make life easier, you might tell the activity not to recreate, or fix the device orietnation in portrait - short term fixes that have significant drawbacks.

-To address these issues, this framework handles the detachment and re-attachment of the presenter/model layers when the activity is destroyed/recreated during an event like screen rotation.
-It then injects in a new view instance (all under the hood).
+To address these issues, thsi framework handles the detachment and re-attachment of the presenter/model layers when the activity is destroyed/recreated during an event like screen rotation.
+It then injects in a new view instance into the presenter (all under the hood).
+This means the presenter always has access to an up-to-date reference to the view after any long-running operation.

 ## MVP Layers and Responsibilities